USS Shiloh Participates in Pacific Griffin 2023

-PHILIPPINE SEA (June 21, 2023) A Republic of Singapore Navy aircrew member exits a Sikorsky S-70B Seahawk helicopter on the flight deck aboard Ticonderoga-class guided-missile cruiser USS Shiloh (CG 67) during Exercise Pacific Griffin 2023 in the Philippine Sea, June 21.
+PHILIPPINE SEA (June 23, 2023) Sailors aboard the Ticonderoga-class guided-missile cruiser USS Shiloh (CG 67) load a .50-caliber machine gun in the Philippine Sea during Exercise Pacific Griffin 2023, June 23.
 Pacific Griffin 2023 is the fourth iteration of the biennial maritime exercise between the U.S. and Republic of Singapore.
 Conducted in the waters near Guam, the two navies enhance combined maritime proficiency while strengthening relationships during two weeks of dynamic training evolutions ashore and at sea.
-Shiloh is assigned to Commander, Task Force (CTF) 70, and is forward-deployed to Yokosuka, Japan to support the security of the U.S. and its Allies in the Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Deanna C. Gonzales)

 |Date Taken: